MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/samples.md

 And we're done!

-With this, building now produces both Dev16 and Dev17 VSIXes.
+With this, building now produces both Visual Studio 2019 and Visual Studio 2022 VSIXes.

 ## Other samples